 There it is in black and white.
 Faith that something is true is not true faith.
 Faith in the God who is there is a relational faith that will be rewarded.
 The first is demonic and the second angelic.
 The first is a plague in our society (and churches), the second is the secret to a true confession of faith.

-True faith is the first evidence of the presence of the Holy Spirit and entire books are written on the subject, but let’s go on to the second evidence – the conviction of sin.
+True “seeking” faith is the first evidence of the presence of the Holy Spirit and entire books are written on the subject, but let’s go on to the second evidence – the conviction of sin.

 Now don’t go asking me whether faith is first or the conviction of sin is first.
 I believe that they necessarily go hand in hand.
 As you discover the initial stirrings of the Spirit in your heart and you believe in the existence of God and start to earnestly seek Him, you have a hope for a reward, or benefit.
-C.S.
-Lewis tells us that there are natural and unnatural rewards or benefits in a relationship.

 If I am only in the relationship with my wife for the benefits of intimacy, respect and care and my focus is on myself, I have not yet discovered true love.
 True love is about the other.
 It is about what the other desires, needs, or expects from the relationship.
 The beauty of love is that it is a mutually sustaining enterprise.
 I love her and am concerned about her needs and she loves me and is concerned about my needs.
 It seldom works that effectively but that is the idea.
 Sometimes we almost get there for a while or, at least, in part but we know that that is what we must strive for.

 With God it is the same but much more difficult.
-Although the husband-wife relationship is used by God in the Bible as the closest analogy to our relationship with God, it is more complex yet since God is also our Creator and Lord and our relationship necessarily has a strong and essential aspect of authority involved in it.
+Although the husband-wife relationship is used by God in the Bible as the closest analogy to our relationship with Him, it is more complex yet since God is also our Creator and Lord and our relationship necessarily has a strong and essential aspect of authority involved in it.

 Still, without getting too deep into the details, the truth still stands that there are natural and unnatural (or selfish) benefits one can get from any relationship.
 Although love in marriage makes some sense to us, with God it is often difficult to get past the benefits stage.
 To some extent that is to be expected.
 As C.S.
 Lewis would say, there are natural benefits that come to you if you are a husband or wife or if you are a child of God.
 Those are not necessarily things you should focus on all the time but they are a natural consequence of the relationship.
 God wants to reward those who “seek Him.”
 Seeking Him must be our focus.
 The rewards come from the relationship not the other way around.

 The girl that you are interested in, turns towards you and gives you the once over.
 She sizes you up.
 She makes a judgment about your suitability as a friend, a lover, a partner.
-It may not be a divine scrutiny but, even that, is painful to bear.
+It may not be a divine scrutiny but even that is painful to bear.
 How many of us have avoided that moment with every fiber in our beings.
 Think of teenagers at a school dance who are faced with walking the floor of shame back to the rest of the boys after a girl has declined his offer to dance.
 Ouch.
 That hurts.

-The conviction of sin can come softly in small doses or with the whallop of a galloping horse.
+The conviction of sin can come softly in small doses or with the wallop of a galloping horse.
 It depends.
 The Bible tells us that the Holy Spirit will “convict the world of guilt in regards to sin” (John 16:8 NIV).